Sleepwalking prevention devices: 5 things to try for easier nights

 Normally, you go through different stages which include cycles of non-REM and REM sleep.
 Non-REM is where deep sleep occurs.
 In sleepwalkers the brain is triggered to rouse the body while still in a deep sleep.

-The reasons this happens is not fully understood but some of the risk factors and triggers for are known:
+The reasons this happens is not fully understood but some of the known risk factors and triggers are:

 Poor sleep – you’re more likely to sleepwalk if sleep deprived